rbaezc/peachtree/README.md

 C) Run the react js application using the command: npm start
-    the application will ask to run in other port as node/express api will run on port 3000, the just say yes, and the react application will run on port 3001
+    the application will ask to run in other port as node/express api will run on port 3000, then just say yes, and the react application will run on port 3001